 What kinds of trips do you offer?

-Our trips can be divided into these main categories: backpacking trips, hiking trips, multi-sport trips, rafting trips, scenic trips, fishing trips, and winter trips.
+Our trips can be divided into these main categories: base camp, backpacking, mountaineering, multi-sport, rafting, scenic/photography, and winter trips.
 Most of them are fly-in/fly-out, with most trips beginning on the Kenai Peninsula or Anchorage, Alaska.
-We offer an assortment of scheduled trips each year and we arrange custom trips for a variety of groups and individuals.
+We offer an assortment of scheduled trips each year, and we also arrange custom trips for a variety of groups and individuals.

 How long do your trips last?